MichaelEGA/Procedural-Stochastic-Terrain-Shader/README.md

 A simple procedural terrain shadergraph for Unity's inbuilt terrain system  created with Unity URP 2022.2.2f1

-Will only work in newer versions of Unity that have enabled shadergraphs for Unity terrain, may work in earlier versions on standard mesh terrains.
+Will only work in newer versions of Unity that have enabled shadergraphs for Unity terrain, may work in earlier versions on standard mesh terrains but hasn't been tested.

 Features
   - Detail and Distance textures